polterguy/polterguy.github.io/documentation/magic.lambda.crypto/index.md

 enough to avoid predictions.
 Depending upon your paranoia level, you might want to manually seed the above slot by having users type in random text as they generate keys.
-A major security concern in cryptography is CSRNG, or what's referred to as _"Cryptographically Secure Random Number Generators"_, which aren't always as cryptographically secure as we might think, since if its seeds are predictable, the random bytes it generates can easily be _"replayed"_.
+A major security concern in cryptography is CSRNG, or what's referred to as _"Cryptographically Secure Random Number Generators"_, which aren't always as cryptographically secure as we might think, since if its seed is predictable, the random bytes it generates can easily be _"replayed"_.

 A good strength for an RSA key, is considered to be 4096, which developers around the world feels are secure enough to avoid brute force _"guessing"_ of your private key.
 According to what we know about cryptography, all other concerns